railslove/birthday/README.md

 ## How To Install

+After the gem has been properly tested, it will be released on RubyGems, and will be available to be installed with:

     gem install birthday

+Until then, you have to either clone a git repository and build the gem yourself, or add this line to your Gemfile:

+    gem 'birthday', :git => 'git://github.com/railslove/birthday.git'

 ## Synopsis

 Will update readme as soon as possible.
-Until then, look into the self explanatory tests (and `schema.rb`)
+Until then, look into the [self-explanatory tests](https://github.com/railslove/birthday/blob/master/spec/birthday_spec.rb) (and `schema.rb`)

 This gem is not release-ready yet.